ABOUT THE MUNGO FOUNDATION

 Governance and Board Membership

 The company is headed by a Board of Trustees.
 The management of the company is headed by a Chief Executive who reports to the Board on a regular basis.
-Operational and strategic activities are delegated to the Chief Executive and the Executive Team, consisting of the Director of Operations; Director of People Services; Deputy CEO/Director of Finance.

 The Mungo Foundation is organised into 4 operational areas, with each area aligned with our business support and business partnering model.
 Individual regions are led by a Regional Manager, who reports to the Director of Operations.
 Each Regional Manager works collaboratively with their business partners to ensure that the performance and sustainability of services is supported.
 Our services are registered across 36 separate registrations with the Care inspectorate, in compliance with the Regulation of Care (Scotland) Act 2001.